sequencing/NxTrim/README.md

 The trimmer will reverse-complement the reads such that the resulting libraries will be in Forward-Reverse orientation, this reverse-complementing can be disabled via the --norc flag.

 If you wish to generate pure mate-pair libraries, you can use the --justmp flag.
-This will only generate the unkown and mp libraries.
+This will only generate the unknown and mp libraries.
 Reads with an adapter occurring < minlength bp before the start will be completely N masked.

-If you wish to attempt to preserve mate-pair libraries whenever possible, the --preservmp flag may be useful.
-This always keep the mate-pair library *unless* the reads generated would be <minlength, in which case it will generate a PE read.
+If you wish to preserve mate-pair libraries whenever possible, the --preservemp flag may be useful.
+This will always keep the mate-pair library *unless* a read generated would be <minlength, in which case it will generate a PE.

+You can trade specificity/sensitivity of adapter detection with the --similarity flag (1 - proportion of bp differences allowed for match) and the --minoverlap flag (minimum #bp considered on the ends of reads to match with the Nextera adapter).
+The defaults were well suited to bacteria in our testing.

 ####Example data: